pekkah/tanka-graphql-samples/README.md

 You can develop the app in two ways:
 - Run Vite manually from command prompt: set the Vite:AutoRun false in your configuration and launch Vite manually `npm run dev` in the `src\Chat.Api\UI2` -folder.
-- Let Visual Studoo start Vite automatically: set the Vite:AutoRun true in your configuration.
+- Let Visual Studio start Vite automatically: set the Vite:AutoRun true in your configuration.

 Running Vite manually is faster, but you need to remember to start it before running the app.
 Letting Visual Studio start Vite automatically is slower as Vite is started and stopped when you launch the app.